 Making the best of business travel

-So, while business travel isn’t as great as traveling for pleasure, it still allows you to visit places that you might not have done yourself.
+So, while business travel isn’t as great as travelling for pleasure, it still allows you to visit places that you might not have done yourself.
 Yes, it’s hard work, but it also forces you to find the positive in the smallest things.
 I am very grateful for the opportunities I’ve had and the places I was able to see.
-There were a number of things that made business travel more manageable and less stressful.
+Several things made business travel more manageable and less stressful.

 Use technology to your advantage

 Being away from your loved ones sucks, but the advances in technology make that experience more bearable.
 I love that I can be on the other end of the world and still be able to talk to my family.
 With things like WiFi, Face Time and other chat apps, I am able to see them and show them where I am, even if that means just the view from my hotel window.
 It doesn’t make me feel like I’m so far away anymore.
 All you need is an Internet connection to bring your loved ones closer to you.